 Third-party services are available for domain monitoring purposes for potential typosquatting sites.
 Signing up for such a service can potentially help stop an attack before it happens.

 Closely linked to big data data analytics, digital marketing, and the internet of things, ‘AI’ digital technology has become a mainstream part of digital transformation and digital disruption.
 Now, machine learning and other smart technologies are being put to work by organisations large and small as part of their strategy.

-Just remember when embarking upon transformation; your chatbot may be labelled “smart”, but this doesn’t make it invulnerable to cyber attack.
-Chat bots, or virtual assistants, can be vulnerable to six different types of attack including impersonation and data theft.
+Just remember when embarking upon transformation; your chatbot may be labelled “smart”, but this doesn’t make it invulnerable to cyber attacks.
+Chatbots, or virtual assistants, can be vulnerable to six different types of attack including impersonation and data theft.

 Tampering is another form of digital attack that can threaten your digital innovations.
 For instance, when Microsoft announced the launch of a digital transformation focused AI chatbot over Twitter, it took less than 24 hours for unethical users to train it to be racist.
 Hardly an example of successful transformation!
 If the input data or the AI-driven platform itself is compromised, your AI technology is open to compromise in the same way as any other digital transformation tool.
 You can reduce risk by deploying techniques like requiring authentication from users, strong data encryption and continuous monitoring.

 Whatever form your digital transformation takes, make sure you have reliable cyber threat intelligence at your fingertips to scan for threats.
 This element is key to a successful transformation.